 Building the supply chains and infrastructure we need for a net-zero world is a massive task.
 Getting there requires making the most of limited public funds to make targeted and effective investments, and to leverage private capital.
 Launched in 2023, the Centre for Net-Zero Industrial Policy will strengthen and mobilize Canada’s expertise in modern industrial policy, enabling strategic collaboration between government, industry, indigenous communities, labor, and financial institutions in pursuit of good jobs and a competitive economy.

 Find out more about this community of researchers, practitioners, and other stakeholders in industrial policy.

-Director of Industrial Policy at the Transition Accelerator, Derek Eaton is an economist with more than 30 years of experience in developing policy insights and recommendations to integrate sustainability into decision-making.
+Director of Future Economy at the Transition Accelerator, Derek Eaton is an economist with more than 30 years of experience in developing policy insights and recommendations to integrate sustainability into decision-making.
 Derek’s global career has ranged across the energy, agriculture, food, water, trade, investment, finance and innovation sectors.
 His professional focus has centered on understanding how economic change and transformation takes place.
 He brings valuable insights from his experience working for the UN, government, research organizations, universities, think tanks and consulting spanning the research, policy and practice interface.

 Prior to joining the Transition Accelerator, Derek was Senior Director of Public Policy Research at the Smart Prosperity Institute.
 Some of his previous positions include Principal Consultant, Technopolis Group (the Netherlands); VP Research, the Global Footprint Network (Oakland, CA and Switzerland); Executive Director, Centre for International Environmental Studies, Graduate Institute (Geneva), Green Economy Research Lead, United Nations Environment Programme (Geneva).
 Derek holds a PhD in Economics from Wageningen University, Netherlands.